jamesquinlan/dsc-techstack/topics/shell.md

 ```
 ????  to list all aliases.

-> Note: above alias is for ZSH.
+> Note: the above alias is for ZSH.

 ## grep

-`grep` is a utility (short for "global regular expression print") that allows searching through any number of files for all lines that match a specifed string of characters or a pattern; it outputs any line that matches the string or pattern.
+`grep` is a utility (short for "global regular expression print") that allows searching through any number of files for all lines that match a specified string of characters or a pattern; it outputs any line that matches the string or pattern.
 Typical use is when you cannot remember which file contains a certain piece of information.

 __Example__
-The following command will searches all files in 'pathname' for the specified string.
+The following command will search all files in 'pathname' for the specified string.

 ```
 grep 'string' pathname